c-blake/cron/test/testRes.md

 load (nim `build_all.sh` w/firefox & UHD video playing) with `chrt` & `taskset`,
 I saw 99.9% samples under 30% off cycle, though the tail is heavy enough that under 10/60e3 made it all the way through the 1ms period (some all the way to the end!).
-Seeing load *helps* the median & thinking full freq CPUS a likely cause, I ran as competing work 3 "burn-cpu" instances (which just loop in an adder doing no syscalls, IO, or mem ops).
+Seeing load *helps* the median.
+Thinking full freq CPUS a likely cause, I ran as competing work 3 "burn-cpu" instances (which just loop in an adder doing no syscalls, IO, or mem ops).
 This run yielded very narrow misses (Median overshoot only 6.37μs w/IQR 267 ns; Max of 60,000 samples only 10μs!).